Making Existing Quantum Position Verification Protocols Secure Against Arbitrary Transmission Loss: Security of QPV with commitment

 However, one can argue setting the probability to answer `no commit' given that the other party answers `commit' to zero is too restrictive.
 Also when this probability is sufficiently low, with high probability the attackers will not get detected by answering different commitments.
-But, it could be that this strategy outperforms the original attack strategy.
-This stronger setting is not always considered in QPV protocols, but nonetheless relevant.
-We will show that allowing for this does not help the attackers much, and we can still show security.
-We give a continuity statement on the probability of attacking successfully, showing that the protocols with a commitment round are close to the original protocol depending on the probability of answering different commitments.
-Again the proof strategy is to show that the post-commit states must be close to each other, depending on the probability of committing differently, given that one party commits (the rounds in which no-one commits are discarded).
+Thus, it could be that this strategy outperforms the original attack strategy.
+This stronger setting is not always considered in QPV protocols, but is relevant in practice.
+We will show that allowing for this possibility does not help the attackers much, and we can still show security.
+We give a continuity statement on the probability of attacking successfully, showing that the protocols with a commitment round perform similarly to the original protocol if the probability of answering different commitments is small.
+Again the proof strategy is to show that the post-measurement states must be close to each other, depending on the probability of committing differently, given that one party commits (the rounds in which no-one commits are discarded).

-The statement of Lemma \ref{lemma: paths between strings} can be pictured as a connection problem in a graph.
+The statement of Lemma \ref{lemma: paths between strings} can be formulated as a connection problem in a graph.
 The local inputs $x,y$ are represented as vertices in a bipartite graph, and we connect two vertices $x,y$ if the probability that the two parties send different commitments is upper bounded by $\varepsilon$ as in the proof of the above lemma.
 Then for two pairs of inputs $x,y$ and $x',y'$ (i.e.~edges in the graph) $\| \rho^{xy} - \rho^{x'y'} \|_1 \leq 8 \sqrt{\varepsilon}$, if there is an edge in the graph that connects either $x',y$ or $x,y'$.
 This is represented in Figure \ref{fig:bipartite_all_edges}.

-Importantly, the statement of Lemma \ref{lemma: paths between strings} only holds if the probability of committing different commit bits, given that one party commits, is upper bounded by $\varepsilon$ for all three pairs of strings.
+Importantly, the statement of Lemma \ref{lemma: paths between strings} only holds if the probability of answering different commit bits, given that one party commits, is upper bounded by $\varepsilon$ for all three pairs of strings.
 However, this is not something that the verifiers can enforce to be true for every pair of strings.
 The verifiers can only check for the rounds that they play whether the commitments are equal, but given that there are $2^{2n}$ possible inputs they cannot get the commit statistics for all of them.

 It could be that allowing the attackers to commit differently on a subset of strings can outperform attackers that have to behave well over all strings.
 Since this subset is unknown to the verifiers (as it is part of the attack strategy) the probability to detect a wrong commit can be made as small as the relative size of the subset to the total set.